dklounge/workshop-1/README.md

 Use arrow keys to navigate slides.
 Press '?' to see a help window.

+(You can also `cd` into the directory and then run `showoff serve` if you like.)

 # Running several presentations in a row

-This should be doable but for now it's not easy.
-(It depends on showoff allowing more than one `showoff.json` file in a single directory.)
+You can create a custom presentation out of any combination and ordering of the section directories by creating your own `showoff.json` file.
+See `nyc.json` for an example -- it's the same as the standard `showoff.json` but inserts NY-specific resources after the Welcome section.

 # Editing slides

 Slides are in [Markdown](http://daringfireball.net/projects/markdown/syntax) format.
 Showoff will read all `.md` files in alphabetical order.

-You can also add custom `.css` and `.js` files, which will get imported into all slide sets.
+You can also add custom `.css` and `.js` files, which will get imported into all slide sections.

-Images should be in the current directory.
+Images should be in, or relative to, the current directory.
 If you want you can make a symlink to `../img` but that might not work on all OSs (i.e. Windows).

 # Printing slides

 Not well supported.
 Try

     showoff static

+but be prepared to be disappointed.
+Same with PDFs.

 # Support